 Bitter Orange Fruit Extract: Based on information from NCCIH, “Applying bitter orange oil to the skin may help with ringworm, jock itch, and athlete’s foot infections.
 There’s not enough scientific evidence to support the use of bitter orange for other health purposes.”

 Yohimbe Bark Extract: Research published in the journal Urology claims yohimbe benefits outweigh the risks.
 It may be useful as an initial intervention for erectile dysfunction.”

 Potential GAT Sport Supplement Side Effects

-Potential side effects from any GAT Sport product is going to be linked to the ingredients used in the formula.
-Any supplement, whether from GAT Sport or another company, would have the same potential side effects if the same ingredients are used.
+Potential side effects from any GAT Sport product will be linked to the ingredients used in the formula.
+Whether from GAT Sport or another company, any supplement would have the same potential side effects if the same ingredients are used.

 Some possible side effects include:

 We’ve got good and not so good on GAT Sport.

 The entire product line is available for sale directly from the company.

 Some ingredients are clinically tested with a long list of potential benefits.